Articles

 There’s no FAR against taking off or landing on a closed runway or one occupied by a disabled airplane, as long as it’s done safely.
 Airport managers and runway maintenance people can be territorial about their pavement and, honestly, if there’s the slightest safety issue, I’ll give them the courtesy.

-READ ALSO: What is the subnet mask of 172?
+READ ALSO: What percentage of GDP is budget of India?

 Why airport has a runway?